 If you have tried following the general advice and still feel that your child is having difficulties you can either phone the appropriate team to discuss whether a referral is needed (see contact details below), or make a referral using our referral form.
+Please also read the referral guidance.
 It may also be useful to use the Developmental Journal to see where your child’s skills are in relation to their age and general development.
 The Birth to Five Timeline can also help you decide if you need to seek professional advice.
 It is important to remember that children will often develop their skills at different rates and so it may be helpful to have a look at the normal variations in children’s development to help you decide whether a referral is needed.

 In order for us to know whether we are the right service to help your child we need as much information about your child’s needs and how this is impacting on their ability to participate in activities.
 For this reason, it is more useful for a parent or teacher to complete the referral rather than a person who doesn’t know the child so well.

 Once we receive a referral and it is appropriate to do so, we will arrange to provide some initial support and/or assess your child.
 Following this we will discuss with you how we will work with you and/or your child.
 If we feel that further input will be helpful for your child we will open an Episode of Care with a clear focus for our involvement.
 Once an Episode of Care has ended, we will review our input related to your child’s needs and, either open a new Episode of Care, or close the Episode of Care and discharge your child from the service.
 If further concerns relating to the original issue arise following discharge you can contact the therapy team and we can become involved again if appropriate to do so.
 Details of how you can do this will be given to you on discharge.